nzoschke/codon/README.md

-# Codon
+# CODON

-Codon is a minimal Go and Bun TypeScript toolkit that makes deployment trivial.
+Codon is a minimal Go and TypeScript toolkit that makes web app packaging and deploys trivial.

 Static sites are built with Bun and can be deployed as a directory.

-Dynamic sites are built with Go and deployed as a single binary.
+Dynamic sites are built with Go + SQLite and deployed as a single binary.

-Goals are to increase productivity cranking out web apps, while reducing dependencies, config files, and layers of cruft.
+The goals are to increase productivity building and hosting web apps, while reducing dependencies, build steps, config files, and other layers of cruft.

 ## Go